taskadapter/taskadapter/README.md

 ## Logging

 The project uses slf4j API with logback as the implementation mechanism.
 Set logging levels in `logback.xml` file in `webui` module.
-Note that some older modules or libraries ignore ""slf4j" and can still require log4j implementation.
+Note that some older modules or libraries ignore "slf4j" and can still require log4j implementation.

+## Json processing

+The app uses several json libraries to generate and process json.
+The recommended one to use is Google GSon.
+See `JsonUtil` class.
+Other libraries were added as experiments over the years.
+They had various problems, in particular around collections, java/scala compatibility, etc.

 ## Error reporting